csinva/csinva.github.io/_notes/ai/ml_regression.md

 - instead of minimizing SSE, we minimize SSE weighted by each observation's closeness to the sample we want to query

 # 4 - linear regression model with regularizations
-- when (X^T X) isn't invertible can't use normal equations and gradient descent is likely unstable
+- when $(X^T X)$ isn't invertible can't use normal equations and gradient descent is likely unstable
 	- X is nxp, usually n >> p and X almost always has rank p
 	- problems when n < p
 - intuitive way to fix this problem is to reduce p by getting read of features
 - a lot of papers assume your data is already zero-centered
-	- conventionally don't regularize the B_0 intercept term
+	- conventionally don't regularize the intercept term

 ### regularizations
 1. *ridge* regression (L2)